-Edwards autobiography Enter Miss Thangpublished in the fall of 2013, became a national best seller winning several awards along the way, including top honors at The National Indie Excellence Awards, The International Book Awards and the IBPA Awards, ultimately becoming the most honored LGBT non-fiction book of 2014.
+Edwards autobiography Enter Miss Thang, published in the fall of 2013, became a national best seller winning several awards along the way, including top honors at The National Indie Excellence Awards, The International Book Awards and the IBPA Awards, ultimately becoming the most honored LGBTQ+ non-fiction book of 2014.
 In 2019, Edwards published his follow-up, titled, I Might Have Been Queen (And Other Things I Didn’t Mention Before), filled with even more colorful stories laced with humor, chaos and inspiration.

 Originally from the sleepy little town of Covington, Louisiana, Edwards always felt destined for something extraordinary.
 In 1985, he trusted his instincts and left the safety of his hometown for the bright lights of Hollywood.
 After working as an executive assistant to legendary five-time Grammy Award winner Donna Summer, for six years, Edwards landed a position in 1995 as the assistant to talent agent Betty Fanning, then Vice-President of Commercials at the William Morris Agency in Beverly Hills.